bcrant/diy-data-blog/LifeAfterSpreadsheets-PythonForProductivePeople.md

 3. Write code that is error-prone and hard to maintain

 By forcing the wrong tool(s) to behave the right way for your specific problem, you will build a weak and limiting foundation to your program.

+[1] If after reading this article, you still wish to avoid learning Python...
+I found _some_ success using basic command line utilities like `cat`, `awk`, `sed`, and `mv` to work with large volumes of text files more effectively.
+This proved fruitful, so I downloaded some additional packages from [Homebrew](https://brew.sh/) like `csvkit` (which is written in Python FYI) and `jq`, both of which I still use today.